mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * In KeyPackages, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
-* In the Welcome message, to tell new members of a group what parameters are being used by the group, and to provide any additional details required to join the group
+* In the GroupInfo, to tell new members of a group what parameters are being used by the group, and to provide any additional details required to join the group
 * In the GroupContext object, to ensure that all members of the group have the same view of the parameters in use

 In other words, an application can use GroupContext extensions to ensure that all members of the group agree on a set of parameters.
 Clients indicate their support for parameters in KeyPackage extensions.
-New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo or PublicGroupState object.
+New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo object.
 The `other_extensions` field in a GroupInfo object can be used to provide additional parameters to new joiners that are used to join the group.

 This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly